henriquelalves/GodotRecorder/README.md

 you can even make it follow a character by making it a child of the specific scene you want, saving some editting time afterwards when you create a GIF out of the frames you recorded (this is the particular reason I created this node).

-To record the frames, while playing the project:
+To record the frames, while testing your project:
 1. Press "R" to start recording the frames.
 2. Press "R" to stop recording the frames.
 3. Press "S" to save the recorded frames on the 'out/' folder (it'll be created if it doesn't exist) inside your projects folder.